-- Fonts are stored differently in flash.
-For example, the 9825 printer has very limited flash font memory and one TrueType font may exceed that limit.
-For TrueType or double-byte fonts, use a 9855 printer with the memory expansion option. - ◆ There is not a 1-to-1 ratio between the RAM memory (formats, graphics, and check digits) in your printer and the memory in your PC.
+- The extended features printer is required to print International fonts.
+Save the font to the printer's flash memory. - ♦ There is not a 1-to-1 ratio between the RAM memory (formats, graphics, and check digits) in your printer and the memory in your PC.
 For example, a file that is 5K in Windows may require 15-20K to store in your printer. - When using graphics, use the lowest-resolution graphic possible.
 If your printer uses a 203 dpi printhead, the graphics resolution should be 150 to 200 dpi.
 In fact, 96 dpi may work.
 Try to create the smallest file size possible. - Use temporary storage for graphics that are only used once or twice.
 However, if you have a logo that is used on multiple formats, save the graphic in flash.
 Try to create the smallest file size possible. - Each line in a packet requires the same amount of memory.
-The smaller the format, the less memory required to save it.
+The smaller the format, the less memory required to save it. - Flash memory cannot be reallocated.